What limits apply in the UK?

 This is spelled out in two different places:

 The Code of Practice on compliance with exposure guidelines says:

 "As and when either ICNIRP issue new Guidelines or the EU revise the Recommendation, it will be for Government to consider those changes and to decide whether to adopt them or not.
 If Government policy changes, this Code of Practice will also be changed accordingly, but until that happens, the present policy as reflected in this Code of Practice remains in force."

 On 14 March 2011, Charles Hendry, Energy Minister, said in a written answer:

 "New guidance for 1 Hz to 100 kHz was published by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) in December 2010.
 However, Government policy remains that we apply the 1998 ICNIRP guidelines in terms of the 1999 European Union (EU) recommendation for public exposure levels to EMFs.
 If the EU decides to revise its recommendation to member states based on the new 2010 ICNIRP guidance, then at that time the Department of Health will consider how that affects UK policy.
 If this policy changes as a result of the recommendation we will then look to review EN-5 to ensure that it is still relevant."

-From 2016, the ICNIRP 2010 values will come into force through the UK implementation of the EU Directive.
-Until then, it is very unlikely anyone would get into trouble through following either the old or the new - it is frankly a bit ambiguous which applies!
+On 1 July 2016, the ICNIRP 2010 values effectively came into force in the UK through the Control of Electromagnetic Fields at Work Regulations 2016.
+Until then, it is very unlikely anyone would get into trouble through following either the old or the new - it wass frankly a bit ambiguous which applied!

 Limits for static fields in the UK